Riky5/CV/README.md

 **Fast learning**
 Since I was studying in Italy up to now, I have changed so many jobs.

 My first job in London was behind the bar, and I had to learn everything in two weeks.
 I had no prior experience preparing drinks, but I managed.

 During my ten years exploring the world, I worked an average of six months in between travels.
 When I was in Vancouver, I got promoted to a supervisory role after only two months.
 I quickly understand processes and procedures in a company and apply them.

 When I started volunteering at GenSpec, I barely knew what APIs meant.
-After the first meeting and researching all the techs we were about to use I was able to create my first Firebase Function and test it successfully in a few days.
+After the first meeting and researching all the techs we were about to use I was able to create my first Firebase function and test it successfully in few days.

 **Problem solving/Critical thinking**
 Tech is second nature to me.
-Since I was a kid I always loved building, destroying and re-building.
+Since I was a kid I have always loved building, destroying and re-building.
 My inquisitive mind on how things work makes finding solutions easier.

 Family and friends often ask me for advices on how to fix or use their devices.

 When I was working in Getir (startup) as a Team Leader, problems would come up non-stop and I had to solve issues constantly.
 Our store was one with the best KPIs in the company.

+There were quite a few times during my time at Makers where I got a bit stuck (even during pairing), but I never gave up.
+The fact that something wasn't working as intended was a big challenge that I felt I had to solve.
+And I did 98% of the time.

 **Communication and Teaching**
 In the ten years travelling, I have greatly improved my communication skills personally and professionally.
 It is a neverending journey.

 I am a great listener and observer.
 Working in customer-focused jobs, I had to deal with so many people every day while staying calm.

 In Getir, I had to manage a team of over 20 colleagues.
 Employees would call every day with new issues and requests.
 With active listening, empathy, and organisational skills, I was able to maintain a happy team.

 I have trained many colleagues in previous roles or explained how things work to fellow students (even during the Makers pre-course).
 I often received positive feedback and helped many people get unstuck.

 **Leadership**
 Always starting as a Team Member, I have often got promoted to Team Leader or Supervisor in a short time.

-Managers easily trust me and recognise I take responsibilities seriously.
+Managers easily trust me and recognise I take responsibilities very seriously.

 In 5 months with Getir I got promoted from Store Assistant to Team Leader to Supervisor.

 ## **Education**